-If the Community Emergency Operations Center (CEOC) is not activated, requests for additional support may be made to the University Police Dispatch, the Facilities Services /SSC Service Solutions Communication Center, or Emergency Management and, as appropriate, from the incident command post.
+If the Community Emergency Operations Center (CEOC) is not activated, requests for additional support may be made from the incident command post to the University Police Dispatch, the Facilities Services/SSC Service Solutions Communication Center, or Emergency Management as appropriate.
 In the event of CEOC activation, requests will be made through the Emergency Operations Center.